France's strange Nations League slump continues with Austria draw as World Cup prep off to wobbly start | Goal.com

 They will hope to get a first win when they host Croatia next week before they complete their Nations League campaign in September with games against Austria and Denmark.

-Meanwhile, the World Cup tournament in Qatar later this year, Didier Deschamps' team will face the Denmark team that bested them last week, as well as Tunisia and either Peru or New Zealand.
+Meanwhile, at the World Cup in Qatar later this year, Didier Deschamps' team will face the Denmark team that bested them last week, as well as Tunisia and either Peru or New Zealand.